Spectral analysis of three-state quantum walks with general coin matrices: Three state quantum walk and transfer matrix

 For an initial state $\Psi _{0} \in \mathcal{H}\left(\Vert \Psi _{0}\Vert _{\mathcal{H}}^{2} =1\right)$, the probability of finding the walker at position $x$ at time $t \in \mathbb{Z}_{\geq 0}$ is defined as

 where $\mathbb{Z}_{\geq 0}$ is the set of non-negative integers.

 The QW is governed by a time evolution operator $U$, and understanding its eigenvalues is essential for exploring phenomena such as localization, where the quantum walker tends to remain confined to a particular region of the lattice.
 The degree of localization of the walker is highly dependent on the initial state, and it is quantified by the limit distribution, which relies heavily on the overlap between the initial state and the eigenstates of $U$ \cite{Kiumi2022}.
-In this article, however, we focus on whether the model is capable of exhibiting localization, which implies the existence of an eigenstate that could overlap with the initial state.

 We say that the QW exhibits localization if there exists a position $x_{0} \in \mathbb{Z}$ and an initial state $\Psi _{0} \in \mathcal{H}$ satisfying $\lim \sup _{t\rightarrow \infty } \mu _{t}^{( \Psi _{0})}( x_{0})>0$.
 It is known that the QW exhibits localization if and only if there exists an eigenvalue of $U$, that is, there exists $\lambda \in [0,2\pi )$ and $\Psi \in \mathcal{H} \setminus \{\mathbf{0} \}$ such that